 \subsection{Notations and conventions}

 \begin{itemize} \item We work over the field of complex numbers \(\CC\). \item A matrix of the form

 represents the \(5\times 5\) skew-symmetric matrix or weights of such matrix.
-We omit the diagonal and lower triangular parts. \item \(X, Y\) and \(Z\) represents varieties in codimension $4,3,$ and $2$ respectively. \item \(X_i\) for \(1\le i\le 5\) represents a Tom and \(X_{ij}\) represents a Jerry codimension 4 CY 3-fold. \item A capital letters with subscript, for example, \(F_i\) represents a generic form of degree \(i\).
+We omit the diagonal and lower triangular parts. \item \(X, Y\) and \(Z\) represent varieties in codimension $4,3,$ and $2$ respectively. \item \(X_i\) for \(1\le i\le 5\) represents a Tom and \(X_{ij}\) represents a Jerry codimension 4 CY 3-fold. \item A capital letter with subscript, for example \(F_i\), represents a generic form of degree \(i\).

 \end{itemize}